AddisonHowe/addisonhowe.github.io/_pages/home.md

 ### Welcome!

 This is my website.
-It's a work in progress, and taken from <a href="https://github.com/sbryngelson/academic-website-template" target="_blank">this repository</a>.
+It's a work in progress, and taken largely from <a href="https://github.com/sbryngelson/academic-website-template" target="_blank">this repository</a>.

 ### About me

-I am a PhD Student at Northwestern University, working with <a href="https://www.madhavmani.com/" target="_blank">Professor Madhav Mani</a>.
+I am a PhD candidate in applied math at Northwestern University, working with <a href="https://www.madhavmani.com/" target="_blank">Professor Madhav Mani</a>.
 I have a B.A. in Mathematics from the University of California, Berkeley.